Login

 Exam Rules

-Only students attending at least 80% of the scheduled lectures (that is 6 out of 8) will be allowed to obtain the 3 CFUs valid for the Extra-Activities.
+Only students attending at least 80% of the scheduled lectures (that is 6 out of 8) will be allowed to obtain the 3 CFUs foreseen for the course.

-In order to obtain the 3 CFU credits for the extra activities, students are required to pass an oral exam, based on 3 questions aimed at verifying the knowledge and abilities stemming from the participation to the course.
+In order to obtain the 3 CFU credits for the course, students are required to pass an oral exam, based on 3 questions aimed at verifying the knowledge and abilities stemming from the participation to the course.

 The first question is on the theoretical part of the course (Lectures 1-2), the second question on the part relating to export techniques (all other lessons), and the third on the search of data contained in official websites providing useful information for the management of an export operation, as explained during the teaching.